-The starter was a fantastic veloute soup with coquillages et crustacés and citrus if i remember correctly.
+The starter was a fantastic veloute soup with coquillages et crustacés and citrus.

-The main course was guineafowl with black chanterelles (trompettes de mort), asparagus and chestnuts in a white sauce.
+The main course, guineafowl with black chanterelles (trompettes de mort), asparagus and chestnuts in a white sauce.
 A very rich dish, tender meat and generaly very good.

 The other main course was sea bass with mushrooms, figs and eggplant mousse.
-The fish was cooked really well but it was a small fillet by all means.
+The fish was cooked well on time but it was a small fillet by all means.

-The dessert was a coffe and chocolate tarte accompanied by hazelnut sorbet.
+The dessert, coffe and chocolate tarte accompanied by hazelnut sorbet.

 After the dessert we had some chocolates, vanilla macarons and marshmallows and some madeleines to take away.